 When scar tissue replaces healthy tissue, your liver is unable to perform its normal functions.

-Additionally, autoimmune diseases like HIV and lupus and inherited diseases like cystic fibrosis, Wilson’s disease, and hemochromatosis can increase your risk of developing cirrhosis.
+Additionally, autoimmune diseases such as HIV and lupus and inherited diseases such as cystic fibrosis, Wilson’s disease, and hemochromatosis can increase your risk of developing cirrhosis.

 How Does Cirrhosis Affect the Body?